-There are certain scenarios that can lead you to a site migration.
+There are certain scenarios that can lead you to doing a site merging.
 Maybe you’ve purchased a new website or want to rebrand your company.
 Either way, now you’re faced with the concerns of losing website traffic if you merge the sites, or if you do it right, gaining traffic.

 Merging sites allows you to reap the SEO benefits while you funnel the link juice and consolidate promotional efforts for consistent branding.
 Although many SEOs are uncomfortable with moving sites because there’s no way to know 100% in advance the potential gains of losses that will occur, in many cases, the rewards are worth the risk.